-Rating C For Dance, or Drama or Music For Media Arts or Visual Arts Performs a short dance or purposeful dramatic play or vocal or instrumental sounds as part of a group to a familiar audience Presents a media or visual artwork to a familiar audience Reacts to the presence of a known audience Uses a sound or gesture to indicate a choice of presentation
+Rating C For Dance, or Drama or Music For Media Arts or Visual Arts Performs a short dance or purposeful dramatic play or vocal or instrumental sounds as part of a group to a familiar audience to communicate a given idea Presents a media or visual art work to a familiar audience to communicate a given idea Shows understanding of the role of performer by acknowledging an audience.
+For example by not running into the audience space, or facing an audience.
+Shows understanding of the role of audience and the role of presenter by expressing a preference related to the presentation of the media or visual art work

-Criterion 3: respond to own and others' artworks.
+Criterion 3: respond to own and others' artworks